 COVID-19: 'Not true' Singapore has reduced testing among migrant workers, says Gan Kim Yong

-SINGAPORE: While there have been some comments that the authorities have reduced the volume of COVID-19 testing for migrant workers, this is not true, said Health Minister Gan Kim Yong on Monday (Apr 27).
+SINGAPORE: It is not true that authorities have reduced the volume of COVID-19 testing for migrant workers, said Health Minister Gan Kim Yong on Monday (Apr 27).

 “Our testing capacity for migrant workers is about 3,000 a day.
 We have not reduced it.
 Instead, we have been increasing the capacity of testing of our migrant workers.
 The rate of testing has not slowed,” Mr Gan said at a COVID-19 multi-ministry task force press conference.

+He also said that every positive test is added to daily numbers.

-Infectious diseases expert Professor Dale Fisher had said in an interview with CNA over the weekend that at some dormitories, the rate of COVID-19 positivity is so high that there is no need to test anymore.
+Infectious diseases expert Professor Dale Fisher had said in an interview with CNA over the weekend that at some dormitories, the infection rate for COVID-19 is so high that there is no need to test anymore.
+Once a person has clinical respiratory illness, that person is almost certainly deemed to have COVID, so those people are put into isolation straightaway, he said.

 “This means that one in 15 migrant workers in dormitories have been tested.
-This is far higher than the testing rates seen in other countries like Korea, which is one in 19, as well as other countries like the United States, United Kingdom, or even Hong Kong,” he said.
+This is far higher than the testing rates seen in other countries like Korea, which is one in 90, as well as other countries like the United States, United Kingdom, or even Hong Kong,” Mr Gan said.

-The authorities started testing at dormitories where there were a high number of cases detected, and now it is actively testing at other dormitories as cases emerge, including at factory-converted dormitories, he said.
+The authorities started testing at dormitories where there were a high number of cases detected, and now are actively testing at other dormitories as cases emerge, including at factory-converted dormitories, he said.

 “We are also actively testing around confirmed cases in these dormitories, where new cases are starting to emerge in an effort to isolate cases, and contain further transmission,” he said.

-He added that for dormitories where the assessed rate of infection is “extremely high”, efforts are focused on isolating those who are symptomatic, even without a confirmed COVID-19 tests.
+He added that for dormitories where the assessed rate of infection is “extremely high”, efforts are focused on isolating those who are symptomatic, even without a confirmed COVID-19 test.

 “This allows us to quickly provide medical care to these patients,” he said.